-Unless you’re a mosquito, it’s unlikely that you enjoy humidity, especially humidity in your home.
+Unless you’re a mosquito, it’s unlikely that you enjoy humidity in your home.
 To a certain extent, though, humidity is actually helpful.
-After all, humidity in your home can help to keep wood from cracking, help to keep your skin moisturized, and help to soothe some common respiratory ailments.
+After all, humidity in your home helps to keep wood from cracking, keeps your skin moisturized, and soothes some common respiratory ailments.

 At some point, though, you can definitely have too much humidity in your home.
-We at Integrated HVAC want to make sure you recognize the signs that your home’s humidity is too high and that you need a dehumidifier.
+We at Integrated HVAC want to help you recognize the signs that your home’s humidity is too high.
 Here are a few of those signs for you to consider.

 Your Air Conditioner Can’t Keep Up